 Acceptance or denial of applications to the NAU MSW Program is determined by the Social Work Department MSW Admissions Committee.
 This committee is composed of the Social Work Department faculty.
 No single person shall be responsible for admission decisions.
-All applications will be reviewed and ranked for admission by the MSW Admissions Committee in an objective and nondiscriminatory manner, in keeping with the ethics and values of the profession.
-International student applicants must meet the criteria as previously stated.
-If their native language is other than English, the minimum English proficiency scores are: 80 (TOEFL iBT) or 6.5 (IELTS) prior to MSW Program acceptance.
-Scores must be sent directly to the NAU Graduate College from the testing institution.
+All applications will be reviewed by the MSW Admissions Committee in an objective and nondiscriminatory manner, in keeping with the ethics and values of the profession.